hossamshady11/RansomWare/README.md

 # RansomeWare
-this is testing ransome and its code is fully commented not to harm your device "This is a real ransomeware and that is for only educational purpose " I'm not responsible for the misuse of this ransome
+"This is a real ransomeware , its code is fully commented not to harm your device and that is for only educational purpose " I'm not responsible for the misuse of this ransome

 #explaining the tecneque of the ransome